Key facts

 We know that lawyers are increasingly expected to provide commercial and practical insight beyond pure legal advice.
 Our combined course in commerce and law gives graduates practical, commercially-focused skills, as well as professional legal insight.

-Your teachers are active researchers and field workers, so you'll always be learning the latest industry concepts, legal practice and approaches.
-Plus, you'll benefit from their existing connections and insights, giving you a competitive edge that's ready for the workplace.
+Your teachers are active researchers and field workers, so you will always be learning the latest industry concepts, legal practice and approaches.
+Plus, you will benefit from their existing connections and insights, giving you a competitive edge.

 Options include: